jazzband/django-pipeline/docs/usage.rst

 ======

-Pipeline also includes Jinja2 support and is used almost identically to the Django Template tags implimentaion.
+Pipeline also includes Jinja2 support and is used almost identically to the Django Template tags implementation.

 **Note:** You have to expose the Jinja2 functions provided by pipeline to the Jinja2 environment yourself, Pipeline will not do this for you.
-There are several implimentations of Jinja2 for Django, for example:
+There are several implementations of Jinja2 for Django, for example:

  * https://github.com/niwibe/django-jinja